troven/meta4qa-webapi/ADVANCED.md

 I want to re-use tests across multiple endpoints
 =================================================

-Apigeek-Affirm was designed to support a declarative style so that tests are portable between dev, test and production environments.
+meta4qa-Affirm was designed to support a declarative style so that tests are portable between dev, test and production environments.

 To achieve portability, environment-specific properties can be declared in a "config" file.

-By default, affirm will try to load a configuration file called "apigeek.json" from your current directory.
+By default, affirm will try to load a configuration file called "meta4qa.json" from your current directory.

 If no file is found, then sensible default values are defined.